Selma to Montgomery marches

-Southern state legislatures had passed and maintained a series of discriminatory requirements and practices that had disenfranchised most of the millions of African Americans across the South for much of the previous century.
-The African-American group known as the Dallas County Voters League (DCVL) launched a voter registration campaign in Selma in 1963.
-Joined by organizers from the Student Nonviolent Coordinating Committee (SNCC), they began working that year in a renewed effort to register black voters.

-Finding resistance by white officials to be intractable, even after the Civil Rights Act of 1964 ended legal segregation, the DCVL invited Rev. Martin Luther King Jr. and the activists of the Southern Christian Leadership Conference (SCLC) to join them.
-SCLC brought many prominent civil rights and civic leaders to Selma in January 1965.
-Local and regional protests began, with 3,000 people arrested by the end of February.
-According to Joseph A. Califano Jr., who served as head of domestic affairs for U.S. President Lyndon Johnson between the years 1965 and 1969, the president viewed King as an essential partner in getting the Voting Rights Act enacted.
-Califano, whom the president also assigned to monitor the final march to Montgomery, said that Johnson and King talked by telephone on January 15 to plan a strategy for drawing attention to the injustice of using literacy tests and other barriers to stop black Southerners from voting, and that King later informed the president on February 9 of his decision to use Selma to achieve this objective.

-On February 26, 1965, activist and deacon Jimmie Lee Jackson died after being shot several days earlier by state trooper James Bonard Fowler, during a peaceful march in nearby Marion, Alabama.
-To defuse and refocus the community's outrage, James Bevel, who was directing SCLC's Selma voting rights movement, called for a march of dramatic length, from Selma to the state capital of Montgomery.
-Bevel had been working on his Alabama Project for voting rights since late 1963.
+Since the late 19th century, Southern state legislatures had passed and maintained a series of Jim Crow laws that had disenfranchised the millions of African Americans across the South and enforced racial segregation.
+The initial voter registration drive, started in 1963 by the African-American Dallas County Voters League (DCVL) and the Student Nonviolent Coordinating Committee (SNCC) failed as local White officials arrested the organizers and otherwise harassed Blacks wishing to register to vote.
+The passage of the Civil Rights Act of 1964 legally ended segregation but the situation in Selma changed little.
+The DCVL then invited Rev. Martin Luther King Jr. and the activists of the Southern Christian Leadership Conference (SCLC) to amplify the efforts, and these figures drew more prominent people to Alabama.
+Local and regional protests began in January 1965, with 3,000 people arrested by the end of February.
+On February 26, activist and deacon Jimmie Lee Jackson died after being shot several days earlier by state trooper James Bonard Fowler during a peaceful march in nearby Marion.
+To defuse and refocus the Black community's outrage, James Bevel, who was directing SCLC's Selma voting rights movement, called for a march of dramatic length, from Selma to the state capital of Montgomery, calling for an unhindered exercise of the right to vote.

-The first march took place on March 7, 1965, organized locally by Bevel, Amelia Boynton, and others.
-State troopers and county possemen attacked the unarmed marchers with billy clubs and tear gas after they passed over the county line, and the event became known as Bloody Sunday.
-Law enforcement beat Boynton unconscious, and the media publicized worldwide a picture of her lying wounded on the Edmund Pettus Bridge.
+The first march took place on March 7, 1965, led by figures including Bevel and Amelia Boynton, but was ended by state troopers and county possemen, who charged on about 600 unarmed protesters with batons and tear gas after they crossed the Edmund Pettus Bridge in the direction of Montgomery.
+The event became known as Bloody Sunday.
+Law enforcement beat Boynton unconscious, and the media publicized worldwide a picture of her lying wounded on the bridge.
+The second march took place two days later but King cut it short as a federal court issued a temporary injunction against further marches.
+That night, an anti-civil rights group murdered civil rights activist James Reeb, a Unitarian Universalist minister from Boston.
+The third march, which started on March 21, was escorted by the Alabama National Guard under federal control, the FBI and federal marshals (segregationist Governor George Wallace refused to protect the protesters).
+Thousands of marchers averaged 10 mi a day along U.S. Route 80 (US 80), reaching Montgomery on March 24.
+The following day, 25,000 people staged a demonstration on the steps of the Alabama State Capitol.

-The second march took place on March 9.
-Troopers, police, and marchers confronted each other at the county end of the bridge, but when the troopers stepped aside to let them pass, King led the marchers back to the church.
-He was obeying a federal injunction while seeking protection from federal court for the march.
-That night, a white group beat and murdered civil rights activist James Reeb, a Unitarian Universalist minister from Boston, who had come to Selma to march with the second group.
-Many other clergy and sympathizers from across the country also gathered for the second march.